lm-webui/lm-webui/README.md

 </p>

 <p align="center">
-  <b>Run local AI in one simple workspace</b>
+  <b>Local AI, without the setup maze</b>
 </p>

 ---

-One workspace to install and run local AI, manage your models and runtimes, and use AI tools — chat, vision, and image generation — without juggling separate apps.
-A Smart-Modality router reads each request and sends it to the right capability automatically — plain chat, RAG over your files, web search, vision, or image generation.
-Run fully offline, bring in cloud APIs when you want, and keep your data on your machine.
+No more setup maze.
+LM-WebUI makes local AI easier to install, manage, and use — download a model, choose a runtime, and start working from one interface.
+Smart-Modality automatically chooses the right path for each request, whether it is plain chat, RAG over your files, web search, vision, or image generation.

+Run local AI offline when you want, connect cloud APIs when you need them, and keep control of your data and infrastructure.

-Built open-source for developers, system integrators, and organizations that want **local inference, reproducibility, and infrastructure-level control** without the setup overhead.
+Built open-source for developers, system integrators, and organizations that want local inference, reproducibility, and infrastructure-level control without the usual setup overhead.

 ---